Brief Description of the Series

 Lynne Rosen

-This course will explore on Lynne Rosen’s approach to integrating alternative approaches that can make visible the complexities of lived experiences, allowing for the discovery of different metaphors, new associations and a shift in a felt sense of bodily experiences.
-With a keen interest in the social construction of identities and the politics of experience, Lynne will bridge cherished narrative ideas and practices with understandings of EMDR and somatic therapies.
-Through video, audio, text, experiential exercises and client tales, she shows us what becomes possible when we create different kinds of scaffolding using sensations, images and memories in non-discursive ways.
+The second course in our series will explore Lynne Rosen’s approach to bridging cherished narrative ideas and practices with understandings of EMDR and somatic therapies.
+Lynne is keenly interested in the social construction of identities and the politics of experience, rendering visible the complexities of lived experiences, allowing for the discovery of different metaphors, new associations and a shift in a felt sense of bodily experiences.
+Through video, audio, text, experiential exercises, and client tales, she shows us what becomes possible when we create different kinds of scaffolding using sensations, images and memories in non-discursive ways.

 Leave A Comment